DeepPhysicVision/AC-Net/README.md

 # AC-Net
-Source code of our CCL2019 paper on Aspect-Based Sentiment Analysis.
+Source code of our CCL2019 paper on Aspect-Based Sentiment Analysis (ABSA).

 ## How to run:
 * Run the XmlToTxt.py to read the original xml corpus file